RewritePath transform allows you to change the name and path of files without affecting their content.

 If one of the transformations in the chain is a

 Include.
-For those typical configurations, the
+For those typical configurations, you can set the

-matchOrFail guard can be set to
+matchOrFail guard to

-true to make sure that the
+true to ensure the

 regex you provide indeed matches all files coming in.